-It’s been open only a year but Pasta Loco has become so well loved with locals that there’s a two-month waiting list for weekend tables.
-The first venture for cousins Ben Harvey and Dominic Borel, this compact restaurant is Bristol’s first fresh pasta house and has quickly become the place to go for signature dishes like linguine carbonara, which is twist on the classic, if much maligned, recipe.
+Pasta Loco has become so well-loved with locals that there’s usually a hefty waiting list for weekend tables.
+The first venture for cousins Ben Harvey and Dominic Borel, this compact restaurant is Bristol’s first fresh pasta house and quickly became the place to go for signature dishes like linguine carbonara, which is twist on the classic, if much maligned, recipe.

 With three days of preparation involved and three styles of pork – crumbled salsiccia, crispy pork belly and a pancetta-wrapped poached egg – word soon got around about the dish via social media and it’s been on the menu ever since.

 The pair have also become well known for their negroni – it’s so good that Dominic has to make a vat to keep up with demand.

 Pasta Loco is currently closed due to the pandemic, but the team are still serving their pasta at Breaking Bread.

 Try more of our favourite places to eat and drink in Bristol here.

 Pasta Ripiena is the second opening in two years from Bristol cousins Dominic Borel and Ben Harvey, who have built up a considerable following in their city since launching the original Pasta Loco.